edyu/wtf-zig-zon/README.md

 Here are the first 3 hacks needed:

-1. You don't need to build anything but the package manager expects to see a `build.zig` file in the package so you must provide one.
+1. You don't need to build anything, but the package manager expects to see a `build.zig` file in the package so you must provide one.
-2. Because you provided a `build.zig`, you need to provide some build artifact even if it's not needed
+2. Because you provided a `build.zig`, you need to provide some build artifact even if it's not needed.
 3. The most important part and the **hackiest** part is that you need to use the constructs used for header files to install the library.

 ## build.zig.zon of A: [libduckdb](https://github.com/beachglasslabs/libduckdb).